Show summary Hide summary

 Surprising facts and anecdotes about the first name Eniko

 Did you know that the first name Eniko, when reversed, becomes “okine”?
-A little amusing curiosity, isn’t it?
-It reminds of a secret code.
+A little amusing curiosity, right?
+It reminds you of a secret code.

 It also has a possible writing in 1337 language, geek style, which would be “3n1k0”.
-It’s quite fun for those who like mixing tradition and modernity.
+It’s quite fun for those who like to mix tradition and modernity.

 - 🌿Hungarian origin linked to nature